Autism Diagnostic Clinic - Frequently Asked Questions

-- Preferred comfort items (blankies, stuffed toys, etc.); and
+- Preferred comfort items (blankies, stuffed toys, etc.)

-A caregiver and the child are all that is needed, but some additional people may be helpful, particularly during the clinical interview.
+A caregiver and the child are all that is needed, but some additional people may be helpful.
 An extra pair of hands may be helpful to occupy your child so that you may speak unencumbered with the clinician.
-If you are able to bring additional caregivers, whose insights may be useful during the clinical interview, please invite them to come along.
+If you are able to bring additional caregivers whose insights may be useful, please invite them to come along.

-Check-in begins at 8 a.m. on the day of your appointment.
+ADC appointments begin at 8:30 a.m.
 You may receive an automated message from the University of Nebraska Medical Center.
 Please disregard this automated message as it provides an incorrect start time.
-All ADC check-ins begin at 8 a.m. unless otherwise directed by one of our clinicians.
-Each assessment takes roughly one hour to complete.
-Typically, three to four clients are seen in clinic and rotate across the different assessments.
-All clients have a lunch break at the same time.
-During the lunch hour, the ADC team meets to discuss their impressions and determine recommendations.
-We call families back from lunch in a staggered manner for feedback with the group.
-Including the assessments and feedback, your appointment may end as late as 2 p.m.
+All ADC check-ins begin at a.m. unless otherwise directed by one of our clinicians.
+The number of assessments administered during the appointment and the time to complete each assessment varies (typically, between 1-4 assessments are completed by clinicians).
+Including the assessments and feedback, your appointment may end as late as 1 p.m.
 If you will require a note or documentation for your child’s school, please let the clinician know at the time of the appointment.

 The Autism Diagnostic Clinic does more than just diagnose ASD.
 If your child does not meet the diagnostic criteria for ASD, the team may confer other diagnoses that best explain your child’s particular behavioral patterns.
 Referrals for more directed assessments for other disorders (e.g., attention deficit/hyperactivity disorder, obsessive-compulsive disorder) may also be provided.
 Whatever the outcome, the team will provide you with an individualized list of recommendations to help you contact the services that would be beneficial for you and your child.